Making Dialogue Grounding Data Rich: A Three-Tier Data Synthesis Framework for Generalized Referring Expression Comprehension: Introduction

 Prior work on AI-driven data generation is relevant to our setting~\cite{islam2022caesar,yumetamath,lu-etal-2024-mathgenie}.
 Yet translating these successes to GREC remains challenging: beyond fluent text synthesis, the task demands precise modeling of multi-object spatial relations and faithful grounding within the visual scene.

-We address this gap by synthesizing data at three tiers of complexity to better reflect different degrees of realism and interactional complexity.
-At the simplest tier, we generate single-turn referring expressions using template-based methods.
-At the intermediate tier, we employ GPT-4 to produce a broader spectrum of compositional expressions (still single utterances).
+We address the scarcity of MDC-R~\cite{madge2025mdc} data by synthesizing data at three tiers of complexity to better reflect varying degrees of realism and interactional complexity.
+At the simplest tier, we generate single-turn RE using a template-based method.
+At the intermediate tier, we employ GPT-4 to produce a broader spectrum of compositional REs (still single utterance).
 At the highest tier, we synthesize full multi-turn dialogues that evolve up to the moment of reference.
 Together, these sources constitute a ladder of expressiveness\textemdash from controlled single-turn mentions to dialogue references that highlight short-term memory, clarification, and disambiguation.

-In summary, we make three contributions: \begin{enumerate}[leftmargin=*] \item A three-tier data augmentation framework for solving the data sparsity of MDC-R ~\cite{madge2025mdc}, spanning short expressions to multi-turn dialogues. \item Experimental demonstration that the model trained on these synthetic data achieves notable improvements, with precision increasing by \(\approx 20\%\). \item The finding that biases across data types influence model learning and generalization, motivating the importance of distribution-aware training. \end{enumerate}
+\textbf{In summary, we make three contributions:} (1) A three-tier data augmentation framework for solving the data sparsity of MDC-R ~\cite{madge2025mdc}, spanning short REs to multi-turn dialogues.
+(2) Experimental demonstration that the model trained on these synthetic data achieves notable improvements, with precision increasing by \(\approx 20\%\).
+(3) The finding that biases across data types influence model learning and generalization, motivating the importance of distribution-aware training.